Interim premier will begin meetings Sunday to form a government by midweek

 Identifying Morsy’s forced removal from office by the military as a coup could require the United States to suspend its $1.3 billion in annual military aid to the country, which has been a strong U.S. ally in the Middle East.

 Sen. John McCain, R-Arizona, has called for such a move.

 The tens of thousands of people who had rallied Friday in front of a Cairo mosque calling not only for Morsy’s release but for his restoration to the job of president had thinned Saturday as supporters erected tents and appeared to be settling in for a long stay.

 Fifty-one people died there Monday when protesters clashed with security forces who opened fire.

-Many of Morsy's supporters have vowed to risk their lives to see him back in power.
+Many of Morsy’s supporters have vowed they will risk their lives to see him back in power.

 Those backing his overthrow have been unpersuaded.

 A Pentagon source said Thursday that the White House planned to deliver four F-16 fighters to Egypt but was reviewing its military aid arrangements.